-According to the Citizens Advice Bureau, one in six privately rented homes in England are physically unsafe.
-It’s around these types of issues landlord-tenant legal clashes occur.
+According to the Citizens Advice Bureau, more than 70% of renters have experienced health and safety issues during their current tenancy.
+It’s around these types of issue when landlord-tenant legal clashes occur.

 Disputes between tenants and landlords can escalate quickly, and although the law favours the rights of tenants in many ways, that’s no guarantee when it comes to legal action.
 With this in mind, it is important that you know your rights.